devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 # Module 2: Single Table SQL

-This module focuses on working with single tables and explores more advanced querying techniques.
+Here, I focus on working with a single table and explore advanced querying techniques.

 ### Topics Covered